paketo-buildpacks/paketo-website/content/docs/howto/ruby.md

 1. Include an `app/assets` directory in your app source code
 1. Add the `rails` gem to your `Gemfile`

+## Access the software bill of materials
+The Ruby buildpack includes support for the software bill of materials (SBOM).
+Check out the [SBOM how-to documentation][how-to/SBOM] for details on how to access the SBOM supplied by the buildpacks.

+SBOMs will be generated for applications which leverage `Bundler`.

 <!-- References -->
 [bp/releases]:https://github.com/paketo-buildpacks/mri/releases/latest